kwikteam/phy-doc/README.md

 If you want to make custom analyses and visualizations of your data, read the other sections.

+The API documentation is for advanced users, and may contain information that has not been yet integrated in the user guide.
+Feel free to have a look at it.

 ## Contact

 phy is developed in the [cortexlab](http://cortexlab.net) at University College London by: